CRTandKDU/TRS80/README.md

 **30467**

 to the MEMORY SIZE?  question.
+(This is 1 byte before the location where the SYSTEM cassette will drop the machine code: 0x7704.)

 Place the `rotate.cas` cassette file in the tape emulator or in the PlayCAS aplication, then at the `>` prompt on the TRS-80 issue the following commands: